solar energy system

 A system may use one large, centralized inverter or an array of mini-inverters closer to each individual panel.
 Whether a system designer chooses one option or the other will typically come down to risk.
 A large, centralized inverter creates a significant point of failure for the system.
 Mini-inverters may distribute that risk at the cost of increased maintenance or installation costs.

 This is just an introduction to the basics of modern PV systems.
 Before anyone can begin pursuing certification or installing systems, they will also want to research available materials and components.
-For example, a wide range of cable and power conduits are available, some with features like UV resistance, water-tightness, and flexibility.
+For example, a wide range of cable and conduits are available, some with features like UV resistance, water-tightness, and flexibility.

 A solar contractor also wants to stay on top of industry developments to learn more about innovative panel coverings, for example, that can help reduce the system’s maintenance needs and extend its lifespan.